gitmiggi/miggi.me/_posts/2016-02-12-imgix-sandbox.md

 <p>Sandbox was created as a way to troubleshoot the imgix URL API, and allow our sales and support teams to give out shareable breakdowns of images constructed using our service.</p>
 </section>

-{% include picture.html img="https://migimages.imgix.net/sandbox/sandbox-home.png?fm=pjpg&crop=top&q=80&chromasub=444" alt="imgix Sandbox Home" caption="Sandbox Home Screen URL input"%}
+{% include picture.html img="http://migimages.imgix.net/sandbox/sandboxlogo.ai?page=1&fm=png8&bg=fafafa&h=240" alt="Sandbox in Devices"%}

 <section>
 	<h2>imgix Operation Breakdowns</h2>